charity-base/charity-base-api/docs/getting-started.md

 ### GET vs POST

 Data can be fetched by sending a `GET` request to the API endpoint, just like you'd do with a REST API.
 Simply include your query as a URL search parameter:

 ```http
 https://charitybase.uk/api/graphql?query={CHC{getCharities(filters:{}){count}}}
 ```

 Unlike the REST paradigm however, with GraphQL it's also possible (and encouraged) to fetch data using `POST`.
 This way you don't have to worry about the URL getting too long since the query is sent in a JSON body.
-The examples below use `POST` but choose whichever method you prefer.
+The examples in this documentation use `POST`.

 ### Basic Example

 These code snippets use the query from above to count all charities registered in England & Wales.
 Remember to replace `YOUR_API_KEY` with your actual key.

 #### cURL